Whether you are doing a Book a Day Advent Calendar or just want to get a few Christmas books for toddlers this year, this list is for you!

 Toddlers need durable books so every book on this list is a board book.
-They will definitely last through the season.
+They will definitely last through the holiday.
 My bigger kids still love to revisit their Christmas board book favorites from years ago.

-The Christmas Books for Toddlers Book List
+The Christmas Board Books for Toddlers Book List

 Full Disclosure: This post contains affiliate links.